 Nervous about starting at a University setting in the Fall?
 Want to feel confident entering your University courses?
 Then this opportunity is for you.

 The goal of these workshops are to provide students with foundational skills to better support them as they enter their first semester at UNM.
 Mastering these skills will equip students to handle challenges they may face upon entering the University setting.

-All content will be provided as interactive on-line sessions via Zoom taught by our very own Yadéeh Sawyer, PhD & Nada AbdelHack, MA.
+All content will be provided as interactive synchronously hybrid (both in person and via Zoom) taught by our very own Yadéeh Sawyer, PhD & Nada AbdelHack, MA.

 To RSVP to receive reminders for our stand-alone session offerings, you MUST RSVP for EACH session you are interested in:

 - Use our succESS app

 Course material is presented via live PowerPoint presentations, with questions and polls presented for continual student engagement and maximum learning experience and interaction.

 - Engineering in the Real World & Spatial Reasoning

 - Possible Career Pathways & the Scientific Method

 - Personal Growth, Student Development, and Goal Setting